 Dancigers' recent collaborators include Oscar nominated director Sam Green on the film "The Measure of All Things", premiered at the Sundance Festival with live soundtrack performed by yMusic, and New York City Ballet choreographer Justin Peck for a pas de deux called "The Bright Motion", commissioned by the Fall for Dance for their 10th Anniversary Season.

-Mark Dancigers' music has been performed at the Apples and Olives Festival in Zurich, the Nordernzon Performing Arts Festival in the Netherlands, Carnegie Hall, Miller Theater, Symphony Space, Merkin Hall, BargeMusic, the Kitchen NYC, Arts Brookfield at the Brookfield Place Winter Garden, the Bang on a Can Marathon, the Percussive Arts Society International Conference, Cal Arts, the Strathmore Mansion, Music Mondays, the Festival International Chihuahua, Mexico, the Music Gallery, Toronto, Montclaire State's Peak Performances, Pittsburgh's Music on the Edge, Southern Exposure, New Music New College, Western Michigan University, the Carlsbad Festival, the Look and Listen Festival, and numerous other venues.
+Mark Dancigers' music has been performed at the Apples and Olives Festival in Zurich, the Nordernzon Performing Arts Festival in the Netherlands, The Athens Concert Hall, Greece, Carnegie Hall, Miller Theater, Symphony Space, Merkin Hall, BargeMusic, the Kitchen NYC, Arts Brookfield at the Brookfield Place Winter Garden, the Bang on a Can Marathon, the Percussive Arts Society International Conference, the Skaneateles Festival, Cal Arts, the Strathmore Mansion, Music Mondays, the Festival International Chihuahua, Mexico, the Music Gallery, Toronto, Montclaire State's Peak Performances, Pittsburgh's Music on the Edge, Southern Exposure, New Music New College, Western Michigan University, the Carlsbad Festival, the Look and Listen Festival, and numerous other venues.

-As a producer, his credits include Michael Mizrahi's "The Bright Motion", which made the Top Ten Best Classical Releases of 2012 in both Time Out New York and Time Out Chicago.
+As an album producer, his credits include Michael Mizrahi's "The Bright Motion", which made the Top Ten Best Classical Releases of 2012 in both Time Out New York and Time Out Chicago.
 Critics wrote that the piece "The Bright Motion" contained the album's "loveliest moments...Stately trills repeat operatically throughout, creating wave-like effects whose lulling motions impart a dream-like, incantatory feeling to the material—bright motion, indeed" (Textura).

 for all inquiries please e-mail mark(dot)dancigers(at)gmail(dot)com